Last Updated on 15th September 2022 by Pauline Loughlin

 How to Fix Rice That Is Too Salty

 What if you have a pot of rice that is very salty because you accidentally overdid it on the salt?
-That can easily happen if the cover for the salt shaker comes off as you pour or you just overestimate how much salt your rice needs.
+That can easily happen if you just overestimate how much salt your rice needs.

 Once you taste the rice, you will be able to tell if the salt content is too high There is a pretty simple fix for this, though.